Wyntuition/jekyll-now/todo/02-work-internal.md

 - DDSA meeting - change back to xpert?
+    - MISSION: To work as xPerts towards Excella initiatives, collaborating whenever it makes sense
     - xperts only; how to collab with others.
     - MS Infra: microservice from each specialty area (2 ways), Kubernetes expertise - local sandbox, setup in AWS/Azure, presentations on moving to microservices/when/should/etc, tool comparisons, BD materials
     - CMS infra, needs: https://trello.com/c/pQsaCqGc/11-add-cms-capability